Progress Report

 1. Outline of the project

 The goal of this research project is to prevent heavy rainfall damage on land by generating torrential rain over the sea.
-To achieve this, we need to redirect weather scenarios from causing heavy rain on land to reducing atmospheric water vapor over the sea, preventing damage.
-Comprehensive meteorological data, such as temperature, humidity, and wind direction, result in ultra-high-dimensional data, making prediction and control challenging.
-However, if weather conditions lead to several typical patterns, with one being undesirable, we can effectively describe these abstracted meteorological conditions to improve control efficiency.
-In Research Item 3, we aim to extract essential low-dimensional degrees of freedom, that we call as latent space representation, crucial for these branching points.
-We investigate three approaches to acquire latent space representations beneficial for weather control: reservoir computing, Koopman mode decomposition, and landscape analysis.
+To achieve this, we aim to redirect weather scenarios from those leading to intense rainfall on land to ones where offshore rainstorms reduce atmospheric water vapor and mitigate disaster risks.
+However, comprehensive meteorological data—such as temperature, humidity, and wind direction at each location—are extremely high-dimensional, making prediction and control challenging.
+If future developments of similar meteorological fields can be grouped into a few typical patterns—one of which results in undesirable outcomes—then describing these abstracted scenarios could improve control efficiency.
+In Research Item 3, we aim to extract a small number of essential degrees of freedom that govern such branching (Fig.1).
+We refer to this as a latent space representation.
+To obtain latent space representations potentially useful for weather control, we are exploring three approaches: reservoir computing, Koopman mode decomposition, and landscape analysis.

 2. Outcome so far